ksvan/node-red-contrib-verisure/README.md

 - Breaking change in version 0.4, node-red will complain about missing VerisureNode.
 You need to replace this in your flows with the new VerisureAlarmnode
 - And by the way, do not expect that your installation company managed to keep naming standards consistent.
 Area for your main door lock and your main door open/closed sensor might be different...
 - When working with the site object, note that naming standards in the objects properties are inconsistent, from the Verisure package, probably inherited from the Verisure apis/datamodel.
 For instance is area and devicearea properties used alternating.
+- Not all errors are handled in the Verisure nodejs module being used here, so this might lead to unhandled exceptions in communication or return object issues from Verisure

 # Legal Disclaimer